maryash/maryash.github.io/235/projects/project_0_/project_0_.md

 # Project 0 &nbsp; Taking off the Training Wheels
 ![Training Wheel](./training_wheels.jpeg)

 The objective of this project is to refresh your knowledge of class objects and enums from CSCI 135.
 This will require you to implement a class, `Bicycle`, in addition to its private and public member functions, which will be specified in a further section of this document.
-In order to successfully complete this project, we strongly recommend that you look back to your CSCI 135 coursework as a reference. **You have already been given `Bicycle.hpp`; all that you must do is create and successfully write `Bicycle.cpp`.**
+In order to successfully complete this project, we strongly recommend that you look back to your CSCI 135 coursework as a reference.

+You are given [`Bicycle.hpp`](./Bicycle.hpp).
+All that you must do is create and successfully write `Bicycle.cpp`.

 ### Implementation
 **Work incrementally!** Work through the tasks sequentially (implement and test).
 Only move on to a task when you are positive that the previous one has been completed correctly.
 Remember that the names of function prototypes and member variables must exactly match those declared in the respective header file when implementing a class.